danieljharvey/website-face/posts/2021-12-28-property-testing-mimsa.markdown

 [quickcheck](https://hackage.haskell.org/package/QuickCheck) or
 [fast-check](https://github.com/dubzzz/fast-check) the property testing framework will run the test with loads and loads of different values for `a`, and return all the ones that break it (in this case, none of them).
+If the tests all pass then we know the property __adding zero to a number returns the same number__ holds.

 Property testing is very useful for finding edge cases in functions, and used well, can be a lot more thorough than unit tests, for not a lot more effort.